Integrative Medication Management

 - Co-existing medical or psychological conditions

 It depends on why the medication is being taken.
 Some conditions can be life long in nature and a person decides at some point whether use of a medicine improves their quality of life and productivity.
-There has been some research studies that have been coming out that show that discontinuing medications can be more difficult for some medications than others.
+There have been some research studies that have been coming out that show that discontinuing medications can be more difficult for some medications than others.

-Yes we try to simplify treatment as much as possible and wean people of medicines, supplements or herbs that are not needed.
+Yes we try to simplify treatment as much as possible and wean people off medicines, supplements or herbs that are not needed.
 Our philosophy is that if we work on other healing modalities, the use of medications can be minimized.
 There is usually a lesser reliance on medications if other interventions are used.

 We have hypotheses about mechanisms of actions for medicines.
 The neurotransmitter hypothesis or the inflammation hypothesis are two such theories.
 The research into how these medicines act is an ongoing field of study.

 Yes.
 Before a medicine is approved to be used on humans, it has to be researched extensively and has to meet certain safety guidelines.
 The research on some medicines that have been around for decades, is extensive.
 Oftentimes the way medicines are used in clinical medicine is a result of multiple randomized controlled trials and meta-analyses and expert treatment algorithms and recommendations.
-Ofcourse then there are times that the medicine does not have as extensive a research behind it.
+Of course, there are times that the medicine does not have as extensive a research behind it.

-What about the “big pharma?”
+What about “big pharma?”

 A general mistrust of anything that the pharmaceutical companies make, is a cultural phenomenon of our times.
 It has to deal with lack of trust and spread of false information.
 Pharmaceutical companies, it is true, make a lot of money on some of these medicines.
 They also have a financial interest in studying specific medicines.
 Sometimes the best interest of a patient and financial incentives are in line with each other and at other times they are not.
 The allegations against big pharma are many.
 And everybody has a different point of view.
 We believe that awareness about these different points of view are helpful in customizing treatment plans.
 We respect everyone’s beliefs and attempt to guide healing according to that.